 - Complete carpal destruction (late)

-- MRI: most accurate imaging tool for the detection of early RA.
+- MRI: the most accurate imaging tool for the detection of early RA.
 Detects synovitis and bone erosions

-- Liver function tests: before starting MTX
+- Liver function tests: before starting methotrexate

-- Hepatitis serology: before starting MTX
+- Hepatitis serology: before starting methotrexate

-- Pregnancy test: before starting MTX
+- Pregnancy test: before starting methotrexate

 - Supportive treatment